-Following a change of CEO in September 2022, two executive directors were appointed to the Dominion board in 2023.
+Following a change of Head of Claims in December 2023, an independent director resigned from the board and was subsequently appointed as an executive director to the Dominion and Trent board.
 The board composition now consists of:

-- Three independent non-executive directors, including the Chair of the Board and the Chair of the Audit and Risk Committee - The CEO - The Finance Director/CFO - Two Premia group executives who act in a non-executive capacity
+- Four independent non-executive directors, including the Chair of the Audit Committee and the Chair of the Risk Committee

+- The CEO

+- Head of Claims

+- The Finance Director/CFO

+- Two Premia group executives who act in a non-executive capacity, including the Chair of the board.

-Members of the board are also directors of other UK regulated companies owned by Premia.
+Members of the Dominion and Trent board are also directors of other UK regulated companies owned by Premia.